garrandall/popular-music-data/tracks/love-will-conquer-all-lionel-richie.md

 Just how long will last
 Will all of the bad times pass?
 How can we make things right?
-Ooh and why, why is the world so unkind?
+Oh and why, why is the world so unkind?

 We surely can find peace of mind
 If we only see the light